-- 1) Based on my audit, the reporting under section 197(16) of the Act is not applicable. - 2) The report does not include a statement on the matters specified in paragraph 3 and 4 of the Companies (Auditor's Report) Order, 2020 ('the Order') issued by the Central Government of India in terms of section 143(11) of the Act, since in my opinion and according to the information and explanation given to me, the said order is not applicable to the Company. - 3) As required by section 143(3) of the Act based on my audit, I report, to the extent applicable, that: - a) I have sought and obtained all the information and explanations which to the best of my knowledge and belief were necessary for the purpose of my audit; - b) In my opinion, proper books of account as required by law have been kept by the Company so far as it appears from my examination of those books; - c) The balance sheet, statement of profit and loss (including other comprehensive income), the statement of changes in equity and the statement of cash flows dealt with by this Report are in agreement with the books of accounts; - In my opinion, the aforesaid financial statements comply with the Ind AS specified under section 133 of the Act. - e) On the basis of the written representations received from the directors as on 31 March 2022 taken on record by the Board of Directors, none of the directors is disqualified as on 31 March 2022 from being appointed as a director in terms of section 164(2) of the Act: - f) Report on the adequacy of Internal Financial Controls on Financial Reporting of the Company and the operating effectiveness of such Controls under the provisions of Section 143(3) (i) of the Companies Act 2013 are not applicable pursuant to exemption available to the Company under notification no. G.S.R.583 (E) dated June 13, 2017 read with corrigendum dated July 13, 2017 issued by Ministry of corporate Affairs.
-Hence not commented upon. - g) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in my opinion and to the best of my information and according to the explanations given to me; - The Company does not have any pending litigations which would impact its financial position as at 31 March 2022; - ii.
-The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses as at 31 March 2022; - iii.
-There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company during the year ended 31 March 2022; - iv. a.
+- 1) The provisions of section 197 read with Schedule V of the Act are not applicable to the Company for the year ended March 31, 2023. - 2) The report does not include a statement on the matters specified in paragraph 3 and 4 of the Companies (Auditor's Report) Order, 2020 ('the Order') issued by the Central Government of India in terms of section 143(11) of the Act, since in my opinion and according to the information and explanation given to me, the said order is not applicable to the Company. - 3) As required by section 143(3) of the Act based on my audit, I report, to the extent applicable, that: - a) I have sought and obtained all the information and explanations which to the best of my knowledge and belief were necessary for the purpose of my audit; - b) In my opinion, proper books of account as required by law have been kept by the Company so far as it appears from my examination of those books; - c) The financial statements dealt with by this report are in agreement with the books of accounts; - d) In my opinion, the aforesaid financial statements comply with the Ind AS specified under section 133 of the Act. - e) On the basis of the written representations received from the directors as on 31 March 2023 taken on record by the Board of Directors, none of the directors is disqualified as on 31 March 2023 from being appointed as a director in terms of section 164(2) of the Act; - f) Report on the adequacy of Internal Financial Controls on Financial Reporting of the Company and the operating effectiveness of such Controls under the provisions of Section 143(3) (i) of the Companies Act 2013 are not applicable pursuant to exemption available to the Company under notification no. G.S.R.583 (E) dated June 13, 2017 read with corrigendum dated July 13, 2017 issued by Ministry of corporate Affairs.
+Hence not commented upon. - g) With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in my opinion and to the best of my information and according to the explanations given to me; - i.
+The Company does not have any pending litigations which would impact its financial position as at 31 March 2023; - ii.
+The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses as at 31 March 2023; - iii.
+There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company during the year ended 31 March 2023; - iv. a.
 The management has represented that, to the best of its knowledge and belief, no funds have been advanced or loaned or invested (either from borrowed funds or securities premium or any other sources or kind of funds) by the Company to or in any person(s) or entity(ies), including foreign entities ('the intermediaries'), with the understanding, whether recorded in writing or otherwise, that the intermediary shall, whether, directly or indirectly lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Company ('the Ultimate Beneficiaries') or provide any guarantee, security or the like on behalf the Ultimate Beneficiaries;